bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 scrub through the hits for each sequence i'm really not sure what the best way to do this is everything i tried is really cumbersome

+## 10/11/25

+Dear Diary,

+It's been a while

+taking notes on how i install CRABS here because it was kind of a fucking nightmare tried installing it through conda, was broken (stupid fucking package manager)

+made conda venv for crabs at python=3.11.7, installed all packages at their specified version on github (except cutadapt which gave me problems so i just installed the most recent version) cloned CRABS github into Software/ and made a symlink to the executable sudo ln -s /home/bmogi/Software/reference_database_creator/crabs /usr/local/bin/crabs

+^ this was an ordeal but we got there

+Yesterday,
+I found a pdf of all wisconsin verts (from 2000, a but outdated), i processed it through python and extraced the genus and species of all identified native verts in wisconsin (pretty proud of this). this is the input for making the crabs db

+so i didn't have to do this all over again, i made a yaml file from my venv using conda export > crabs-env.yaml

+Here's how i built the database: